escowles/recipes/_posts/2023-03-10-chocolate-chip-cookies.md

 12 oz.
 (2 cups) chocolate chips
 * stir in chocolate chips, then cover and chill dough for 2 hours
-* scoop 1 oz. balls and bake at 375°F for 9 minutes, until just browning
+* scoop 1 oz./28g balls and bake at 375°F for 9 minutes, until just browning
 * cool on cookie sheet for 2 minutes before removing to cooling rack
+* makes approx. 4 dozen cookies

 source: <https://joyfoodsunshine.com/the-most-amazing-chocolate-chip-cookies/>